Pearl Street Arts Fest 2023

 What do I need to do to secure my booth at night?

-Theft has not been an issue for us at this show, but we have had occasional instances of people trying to gain access to the booths for shelter.
+Overnight theft has not been a big issue for us at this show, but we have had instances of people trying to gain access to the booths for shelter.
 We encourage everyone to lock up merchandise at night.
 This will protect it from access, as well as theft and wind damage.
 Removing merchandise from your booth is the best choice for smaller items.
 You are allowed to pull up to your booths in the evenings to make this easier.
 If you feel this is not a choice for you, please lock up the merchandise in your booth.
 Place it together in the center of your booth, cover it, rope it and lock it.
 You can also help by securing the edges of your tent.
 Using plastic ties on the zippers or put several knots in the ropes closing your tent.
 Some artists wrap the entire tent in flexible fencing (which can be purchased at any hardware store) and zip tie shut.
 Anything that you can do to make it harder to get at your merchandise will help secure it.

 Where are the restrooms?